Hanor/BpmnFlows/README.md

         @import '../../node_modules/font-awesome/scss/font-awesome.scss';
         @import '../../dist/bpmn-flows/bpmn-flows.component.scss';

+    Note: The bpmn 2.0 types icons is from the font-awesome.
+Then the scss import is to load this icons to use in the  library

 - Import and declare the BpmnFlowsModule in you main module:

         import { BrowserModule } from '@angular/platform-browser';